melsman/mlkit/index.md

 #### Other features

-Open Source License:
+Open Source License
-MLKit is open source; it is
+: MLKit is open source; it is
 distributed under the GNU General Public License (GPL).
 The runtime system and libraries are also distributed under the MIT licence, thus, executables constructed with the MLKit are non-restricted.